locationtech/geogig/workshop/_sources/workshop.txt

 ::

     $ geogig pg import --database geogig_ethiopia --port 54321 --user geogig --password geogig --all

 This tells GeoGig that you want all tables in the geogig database, and uses the credentials of the ``geogig`` user that we created to connect to the database.
 For each table in the PostGIS database, it will create a new tree in the repository.

-Oonce imported, the data will be in the so called *working tree*.
+Once imported, the data will be in the so called *working tree*.
 It is not yet stored in the repository database and it does not constitute a version of the data, but you can see that there are changes in the working tree by running the ``status`` command.

 ::